einsteinx2/WaveBoxWebClient/README.md

 The easiest way to build WaveBox's web UI is to first install [node.js](http://nodejs.org/), which will enable you to use npm to install the other two dependencies.
-After you have installed node.js, pop open a terminal, switch to the newly cloned repo's folder, and run the following, which will automatically install the needed dependencies into a local folder:
+After you have installed node.js, pop open a terminal, switch to the newly cloned repo's folder, and run the following, which will automatically install the needed dependencies globally:

-    npm install

-If installing packages globally is more your thing, you can do that instead:

-    sudo npm install -g coffee-script browserify
+    sudo npm install -g

 Make sure you're in the repo's folder still and then